Bleach (manga): Light novels

+A new novel adaptation by Narita, titled Don't Bleach My Fist, was announced in December 2025.

 Video games

-A number of video games based on the Bleach series have been released, primarily though not exclusively fighting games.
+Several video games based on the Bleach series have been released, primarily though not exclusively fighting games.
 The first video game to be released from the Bleach series was Bleach: Heat the Soul, which debuted on March 24, 2005, for the Sony PlayStation Portable.
 Currently, the majority of the games have only been released in Japan, though Sega has localized the first three Nintendo DS games and the first Wii game for North America.
 So far, all dedicated Bleach games released for Sony's consoles have been developed and published by SCEI, whereas the games for Nintendo consoles are developed and published by Sega, and the Nintendo DS games are developed by Treasure Co.
 Ltd. Two mobile games had also been released in 2014 (Bleach: Bankai Battle) and 2015 (Bleach: Brave Souls) for the series, which are available for iOS and Android.
 In 2017, Line announced the release of a game exclusive for their communication app called Bleach: Paradise Lost.
 In July 2023, a console video game titled Bleach: Soul Resonance, published by Nuverse, was announced.
 In July 2024, a video game titled Bleach: Rebirth of Souls was announced.
 It was released by Bandai Namco Entertainment for the PlayStation 4, PlayStation 5, Windows (via Steam), and Xbox Series X/S on March 21, 2025.
+A mobile game, titled Bleach Mirrors High, was announced in December 2025.
+Bandai Namco Entertainment will hold a closed beta test from July 22–29, 2026, with applications open until July 13.